 This course is only available for students in the BA Urban Studies programme.

 Exploring Archival Sources is an introduction to historical research methods for Urban Studies.
-Students learn to (1) search for and use (historical) archival sources, (2) to formulate research questions on urban issues in relation to these sources, (3) to navigate an increasingly large and diverse range of available archives and sources, (4) to reflect critically upon archival research methodology and practice.
+Students learn to (1) search for and engage critically with archival sources, (2) to formulate research questions on urban issues in relation to these sources, (3) to navigate an increasingly large and diverse range of available archives and sources, (4) to reflect critically upon archival research methodology and practice.

 General learning outcomes